kjnapier/spacerocks/README.md

 pip install .
 ```

 The software is currently verified to be stable on the latest versions of macOS and Ubuntu.
 It is compatible with Python versions 3.6, and newer.
-It is intentionally ***not*** compatible with Python 2, which became deprecated on January 1, 2020.
+It is ***not*** compatible with Python 2, which became deprecated on January 1, 2020.